Need Rapid Tests? Your Insurance Will Likely Pay for It

 In the spring of that year, the program was expanded to provide coverage for those on Medicare Part B, Medicare Advantage, and certain Medicaid plans.
 For the vast majority of Americans, that means you can now get tests covered by your insurance company.

 If you don’t have health insurance, don’t despair.
-You can still request tests from the federal government at www.covid.gov/tests, or you may be able to pick a few up at a nearby community health center or your local department of health.
+You may be able to pick a few up at a nearby community health center or your local department of health.
 Military beneficiaries can get up to eight free tests per month at military hospitals or clinics.
+If you have a child in public school, check with your school nurse — some states have been giving schools lots of extra home tests and instructing school staff to give them away however they see fit.

 How do I get these tests covered?